hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

-This contains some helpful hints and frequently asked questions about HHVM.
+This FAQ contains helpful hints and frequently asked questions about HHVM.

 ## General